bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 ## 37 - 38 Making a bookcase.

 - You're working hard, George.
-What's are you doing?
+What are you doing?

 * I'm making a bookcase.
 Give me that hammer please, Dan.